7 Best Things to Do on Murano Island in Venice

 Last Updated:

 If you’re visiting Italy for the first time, odds are that Venice is on the itinerary.
-Most visitors spend the majority of their time around its (rightfully) famous Saint Mark’s Square, the Rialto Bridge, and the the Grand Canal.
+Most visitors spend the majority of their time around its (rightfully) famous Saint Mark’s Square, the Rialto Bridge, and the Grand Canal.
 But there’s so much more to Venice than that.

 What to do in Murano Italy

+Of the approximately 120 islands in total in the Venetian Lagoon, Murano is one of the two best islands to visit from Venice.
 People have lived on the island of Murano since Roman times, and each century has added its own unique character to the island.
+They’re all still there, vying for attention, and that’s what makes Murano such a fantastic day trip from Venice.

-1. Museo del Vetro glass museum
+3. Enjoy Museo del Vetro glass museum

 old glass objects in a display case at the Murano Glass Museum

-If you’re interested in the art of glass making, Museo del Vetro is the one for you.
+If you’re interested in the art of glass making, Museo del Vetro is for you.
 This history museum showcases Venetian glass techniques over the centuries and displays varieties of glass from as far back as Egyptian times.

 It was only converted into a museum upon Murano’s annexation to Venice in 1923.